MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/monitor-manage-processes.md

  If you want a view of all the errors for any process, go to **Advanced Find** and create a view showing errors on the process session entity.

 <a name="BKMK_StatusOfWorkflowProcesses"></a>
-## Status of realtime workflow processes
+## Status of real-time workflow processes
- When you view a list of realtime workflow processes, any individual process can have one of the following **State** and **Status Reason** values:
+ When you view a list of real-time workflow processes, any individual process can have one of the following **State** and **Status Reason** values:

 |State|Status Reason|
 |-----------|-------------------|